5ivesaw/Ascii-Media-Player/README.md

 ---

 ## 📦 Download (EXE Version)
 You can download the latest **standalone Windows `.exe` build** from the [Releases](https://github.com/goatdotlol/ascii-media-player/releases) section.
-Or if you want the python
+Or if you want the python download it [here](blob:https://github.com/0ff1e6ac-ad10-4df4-911b-a4826e28fdae)

 > ✅ No Python needed – just download and run `Ascii Media Player.exe`